All Episodes

 Immigrant, this is AP, immigrant supporters claim their first major victory since the September 11th terrorist attacks.

-Now when you hear this news today, folks, uh you you're gonna uh uh uh uh gonna be a little perplexed here, I think, as to as to what this issue represents to some people.
+Now, when you hear this news today, folks, you're going to be a little perplexed here, I think, as to what this issue represents to some people.

-Immigrant supporters claimed their first major victory since the 9-11 terrorist attacks after a bipartisan group of senators approved legislation that would give millions of illegal immigrants a chance at citizenship.
+Immigrant supporters claim their first major victory since the 9-11 terrorist attacks, after a bipartisan group of senators approved legislation that would give millions of illegal immigrants a chance at citizenship.

 Well, that's a heck of a thing to admit.